Controvis

 What is an Argument?

 An argument is the smallest meaningful component within an argument map.
 It is an assertion that has been made (e.g., by a person or an organization).
 Some arguments are written by Controvis users to summarise an interesting assertion or group of assertions.
 Others are direct-quotes from a source.
-Quotes contain sources, with links (where possible) to source webpages and metadata pages containing additional contextual information about speakers and authors.
+Quotes contain sources, with links (where possible) to source webpages and metadata pages containing additional contextual information about authors.

-Argument Visualization
+Argument Organisation

 Understanding Relationships